Medical Records - Meaning, Purpose and Importance

 The primary purposes of medical records are:

-What is the importance of medical records in healthcare?
+Importance of medical records in healthcare

 The importance of medical records cannot be overstated.
 They: